kwery/kwery-documentation/docs/index.md

 ![Report Schedule](img/schedule.png)

-You can use the text box to enter a cron expression if your needs are complicated or use the GUI dropdown for simple schedules.
+You can use the GUI or enter a cron expression to schedule reports.

 Also, report generation can be chained to say that generate this report after another report.
 Use the 'After' option for this.

 ###Report Subscription Email

 Comma separated list of email addresses to which the generated report will be emailed to.
 Also, you can opt out of sending an email if the report is empty i.e the SQL query returned an empty result set.

+Unless you configure [SMTP](#smtp-configuration) and [Sender details](#sender-details-configuration), this feature is disabled.

 ![Report Email](img/reportEmail.png)

 ###Failure Alert Email

 Comma separated list of email addresses which will be alerted in case report generation fails.

+Unless you configure [Kwery URL](#kwery-url), this feature is disabled.

 ![Failure Alert Email](img/reportFailureEmail.png)